-Corporate culture is not a mare thing but a clear illustration of how management treats employees.
-If a vendor strives to retain workers, organizes training, and offers day-to-day benefits, its employee satisfaction and retention rates are probably within healthy limits.
-Often corporate social media pages (Facebook, Twitter, Instagram or LinkedIn) or Glassdoor reviews can give extra insights to the matter.
+Corporate culture is not a mere thing but a clear illustration of how management treats employees.
+If an outsourcing vendor strives to retain workers, organizes training, and offers day-to-day benefits, its employee satisfaction and retention rates are probably within healthy limits.
+Often corporate social media pages (Facebook, Twitter, Instagram, or LinkedIn) or Glassdoor reviews can give extra insights into the matter.

-Common values, development-centered culture, positive attitude lead to efficient communication between stakeholders.
+Common values, development-centered culture, and a positive attitude lead to efficient communication between stakeholders.

 Lesson 18.
-Check how convenient and easy to get the location is.
+Check how convenient and easy to get to the location is.

-Destination choice of a future outsourcing partner is fundamental to the success of this business transformation.
-Short flight distance, small time difference, visa-free traveling can significantly improve the partnership.
+The destination choice of a future outsourcing vendor is fundamental to the success of this business transformation.
+Short flight distances, small time differences, and visa-free traveling can significantly improve the partnership.
 For example, countries from Eastern Europe serve as a getaway to the West.

 Lesson 19.
 Review contract negotiations.

-A typical set of contracts we suggest at devabit goes as following:
+A typical set of contracts we suggest at devabit goes as follows:

 - Master Services Agreement (MSA) - for basic legal terms and definitions;